I take this opportunity to mention the Watchtower study of today March 15 –

 Jesus redeemed all mankind, and that means that everyone who has ever lived must

-get the opportunity to either accept or reject the ransom Christ
+get the opportunity to either accept the ransom Christ

-paid.
-That is the basis for the resurrection.
+That is the basis for the resurrection!
 Jesus simply stated: "For God loved the world

 so much that he gave his only-begotten Son, in order that everyone exercising